vkumaresan/vkumaresan.github.io/aboutme.md

 Data Scientist/Entrepeneur-in-Progress

-Passionate about using data to observe and improve human behavior.
+Passionate about using data to observe and build products that improve human behavior.

 Avid sports fan, hip-hop aficionado, and enthusiast of all things food-related.